opentelekomcloud-community/terraform-workshop/docs/slides/PART 4/PART 4.md

 When using remote state:
  * Use folders if you need different credentials, buckets, or backend types per tenant.
  * Use workspaces if you want simplicity, all tenants are similar, and one backend fits all.
-You can also combine — shared modules for consistency, plus the separation method that fits your state storage and security needs.
+You can also combine: shared modules for consistency, plus the separation method that fits your state storage and security needs.

 Folder-based separation works best when tenants have different configurations, different credentials, or strict isolation requirements.

 Workspace-based separation works best when all tenants are very similar, and you want maximum code reuse with minimal duplication.

-In many real-world cases, a hybrid approach works well — shared modules for consistency, and either folders or workspaces depending on the complexity and security needs of the tenants.